-The Amazon Echo Plus is here, offering all the usual Alexa capabilities to a decent speaker and Zigbee smart home hub - all within the original Echo design at 235mm tall (complete with volume wheel that the cheaper Echo doesn't have).
+If you're after the best Echo, the Amazon Echo Plus is it.
+You get the usual Alexa excellence, added to a decent speaker and a Zigbee smart home hub – all within the original Echo design at 235mm tall (complete with volume wheel that the cheaper Echo doesn't have).

-We think it's a better option than the basic Echo for your main home Echo, though you may choose to have other standard Echos or (awesome) Echo Dots throughout the rest of your home.
+For us, it's a better option than the basic Echo for your main home Echo, though you may choose to have other standard Echos or (the rather impressive awesome) Echo Dots throughout the rest of your home as well.

 As we said in our original Amazon Echo review, Alexa feels like part of the family.
 But as with Google Home, the frustration of Echo comes from the gap between what I feel like it ought to be able to do, and the reality.